If you can see this check that

 and corrective action completed within 3 minutes.
 If things get really bad

-HOSTS become isolated from the system, and the affected users are requeued
+nodes become isolated from the network, and the affected users are requeued

 The architecture was designed to be scalable.
-When this document was written
+As of August 2011 we have

 |